lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example5/README.md

-# Example 4: Multiple YAML inventories with role based groups
+# Example 4: Multiple YAML inventories with 'role-based' YAML inventory groups

-In the prior [Example 3](../example3/README.md), we found the method to merge multiple YAML inventories with the merged results observing intended or expected behavior.
+In the prior [Example 4](../example3/README.md), we found the method to merge Multiple YAML inventories with 'role-based' INI inventory groups did not work as expected/intended.

-Now we will look to apply plays that can target machines in the merged inventory with role-based groups.

-E.g., the following scenario will discuss a simple NTP client/server based playbook to apply across the merged inventory.
+The following section looks to resolve this by migrating the INI role-based groups into YAML role-based groups.

 ## Overview